dexta/mariadb-galera-docker/swarm/README.md

     source ./conf <galera configuration yml file name>
     ./docker-env info

-> The DOCKER_HOST and DOCKER_CERT_PATH values are derrived from the custom YAML configuration file during deployment.
+> The DOCKER_HOST and DOCKER_CERT_PATH values are specified in the custom YAML configuration file and then used during deployment.
 This is to ensure there is no accidental deployment to the wrong DOCKER environment.
 To test using the __docker-env__ script the environment values must be manually loaded via the __conf__ script.

 The basic command to deploy is:

-    bash deploy <galera configuration yml file name>
+    bash deploy <galera configuration YML>

 When no configuration file is supplied, it looks in the __deploys__ folder for a __galera.yml__ file.